Christian-Karlsson-CK/Radio-contolled-airplane-system/README.md

 7.1 Connected all buttons, switches, joysticks and everything else needed to test that the whole system functions as expected.
 7.2 Test complete system on an airplane and confirmed that everything works as expected.
 (All analog control data is received properly to RX but, atmega328p seems not be able to control more than 2 servo/ESC) I will continue to next steps and decide if i need another MCU at a later time.
 7.3 Wrote necessary LCD functions for esp32 and confirmed that they do work properly.
+8. Designed a custom circuit board for the transmitter, accommodating components such as joysticks, MCU, on/off button, switches, and more.
+8.1 Added an GY-BMP280 module that can measure temperature and atmospheric pressure.
+With the atomspheric pressure I can calculate the airplanes altitude and display on the LCD-display on the remote control.

 **TODO:**

-8. Design a custom circuit board for the transmitter, accommodating components such as joysticks, MCU, on/off button, switches, and more.
+8.2 Add an GY-271 Compass module and read the bearing value.
 9. Implement additional functions like a arming function, trims, buzzer etc.
 10. (OPTIONAL) Explore the integration of GPS functionality into the system.
+11. Implement a Return-To-Home function.

 **MAIN PROBLEMS:**